 Offers extremely solid construction.
-Fire resistant (1550°F for 30 min.) and waterproof when exposed to moisture or submerged.
+Fire-resistant (1550 degrees for 30 minutes) and waterproof when exposed to moisture or submerged.
 Features a secure clamping latch and easy-to-use lock.

 It's on the heavy side and doesn't have a handle, which makes it a bit difficult to move.
 On the higher end of the price range.

-Combines fire resistant protection for up to 30 min. at 1550°F with waterproof build.
+Combines fire-resistant protection for up to 30 minutes at 1550 degrees with waterproof build.
 Handle makes it easy to carry.
 Owners like the mid-level size that is also less cumbersome to maneuver than heavier models.